jhoussay/SCEP/README.md

 - Full support for icons and icons overlays.
 - On startup, SCEP reopens the previous tabs
 - Windows installer
+### SCEP 0.1.1 - 25/04/2022

+- The Windows Installer does not require administrator privileges any more
+- The icon overlays are back in the explorer window

 ### Towards SCEP 1.0